 Allows users to change their own Active Directory password from within Foldr itself using the web interface or the iOS or Android apps.
 Likewise, if the users password has expired or is set to change at next logon then they will be prompted to change the password when the sign into any of the Foldr apps (web, mobile or desktop)

 To enable the feature:

-In addition to password reset, Foldr will handle password expiration gracefully and respects complexity required set by an organisation’s password policy.
-In the event of a password expiring, the user will be prompted to change their password from the Foldr interface (web, iOS or Android)
+In addition to password change, Foldr will handle password expiration gracefully and will respects password policies/complexity set on the domain.
+In the event of a password expiring, the user will be prompted to change their password from the Foldr interface (web, desktop or mobile apps)

-By integrating with a third party service, Foldr is able to prevent users from choosing weak passwords when they change their password through any of the Foldr apps.
-A weak password is considered to be one that has has previously been exposed in a data breach of any other service.
+By integrating with a third-party service, Foldr is able to prevent users from choosing weak passwords when they change their passwords through any of the Foldr apps.
+A weak password is considered to be one that has previously been exposed in a data breach of another other service.

 Allows trusted users or groups of users to reset nominated domain users passwords from the web app.
 This could be useful in an educational environment allowing teachers to securely reset student passwords or designated staff to assist with password reset without involving the IT help desk.

 This feature is disabled by default.
 To enable this feature:

 A new static password may be set by the trusted user using the delegated password reset feature and can optionally select the ‘must change password at next login’ and ‘unlock account’.

 A dedicated setup article for delegated password reset/password control is available here

 Allows users to securely change their own Active Directory password.
 A dedicated setup article for SSPR is available here